Sensory Spotlight: Colourful Sensory Equipment for Autism

 Within these sensory environments, colour plays an incredibly important role in enhancing the effects and mood.
 There have been many studies into the influence colour has on a person’s mood and wellbeing, which is discussed further in our colour therapy blog.
 For individuals on the autistic spectrum, colour can be utilised to help achieve their desired needs and goals.

-Let’s take a look at some of our most colourful sensory equipment, and how colour is incorporated.
+Let’s take a look at some of our most colourful autism sensory equipment, and how colour is incorporated.

 Borealis Tubes and Bubble Tubes